I Károlyi

 About I Károlyi

-I Károlyi is a scholar working on Molecular Biology, Genetics, Endocrinology, Diabetes and Metabolism, Behavioral Neuroscience and Sensory Systems, having authored 18 papers that have together received 491 indexed citations.
-Recurring topics across this work include Hearing, Cochlea, Tinnitus, Genetics (4 papers), Stress Responses and Cortisol (4 papers), Adrenal Hormones and Disorders (3 papers), Cleft Lip and Palate Research (2 papers), Genetic and Clinical Aspects of Sex Determination and Chromosomal Abnormalities (2 papers), Tryptophan and brain disorders (2 papers), Cancer-related molecular mechanisms research (2 papers) and Congenital Ear and Nasal Anomalies (2 papers).
-The work is most often cited by research in Behavioral Neuroscience (203 citations), Biological Psychiatry (60 citations), Sensory Systems (76 citations), Endocrine and Autonomic Systems (44 citations) and Endocrinology, Diabetes and Metabolism (103 citations).
+I Károlyi is a scholar working on Molecular Biology, Genetics, Endocrinology, Diabetes and Metabolism, Behavioral Neuroscience and Sensory Systems, having authored 18 papers that have together received 492 indexed citations.
+Recurring topics across this work include Hearing, Cochlea, Tinnitus, Genetics (4 papers), Stress Responses and Cortisol (4 papers), Adrenal Hormones and Disorders (3 papers), Cleft Lip and Palate Research (2 papers), Genetic and Clinical Aspects of Sex Determination and Chromosomal Abnormalities (2 papers), Congenital Ear and Nasal Anomalies (2 papers), Tryptophan and brain disorders (2 papers) and Cancer-related molecular mechanisms research (2 papers).
+The work is most often cited by research in Behavioral Neuroscience (199 citations), Biological Psychiatry (54 citations), Sensory Systems (76 citations), Endocrine and Autonomic Systems (41 citations) and Endocrinology, Diabetes and Metabolism (96 citations).
 I Károlyi has collaborated with scholars based in United States, Poland and France.
-Frequent co-authors include Sally A. Camper, Audrey F. Seasholtz, Heather L. Burrows, Catherine E. Keegan, K. Sue O’Shea, James P. Herman, Masaharu Nakajima, Tennore Ramesh, Eunju Seong and Lisa A. Beyer.
-Their work appears in journals such as Human Molecular Genetics, Mammalian Genome, Genetics Research, Endocrinology and Journal of Medical Genetics.
+Frequent co-authors include Sally A. Camper, Audrey F. Seasholtz, Heather L. Burrows, Catherine E. Keegan, James P. Herman, K. Sue O’Shea, Masaharu Nakajima, Tennore Ramesh, Eunju Seong and Yehoash Raphael.
+Their work appears in journals such as Human Molecular Genetics, Mammalian Genome, Genetics Research, Biology of Reproduction and Proceedings of the National Academy of Sciences.

 Rankless uses publication and citation data sourced from OpenAlex, an open and comprehensive bibliographic database.
 While OpenAlex provides broad and valuable coverage of the global research landscape, it—like all bibliographic datasets—has inherent limitations.
 These include incomplete records, variations in author disambiguation, differences in journal indexing, and delays in data updates.
 As a result, some metrics and network relationships displayed in Rankless may not fully capture the entirety of a scholar's output or impact.